Is 165hz good for gaming?

 For others, curved displays smaller than 30 inches are senseless.
 If you are not sure how you feel about curved screens, try one and see how it differs from a non-curved one.

-Undoubtedly, while choosing a gaming monitor, everyone will think of the size first.
+Undoubtedly, while choosing a gaming monitor, everyone will think of the size first, about large 49 inch monitors.
 Frankly speaking, there isn’t a universal size since it primarily depends on each particular situation.

 For example, if you live in a small room, you will probably be satisfied with a standard-size 165Hz monitor.
 However, if you want to replace your TV on the wall, you will need a huge 43-inch screen.